-The 'Correspondence table' includes a granular comparison between TNFD's and ESRS' disclosure metrics, as mentioned above.
-While this focuses solely on TNFD's core disclosure metrics (i.e. those cross-sector metrics that should be reported under the TNFD framework on a comply or explain basis), the TNFD also presents a larger set of disclosure metrics (sector metrics and additional metrics) to best represent an organisation's material nature-related issues, based on their specific circumstances.
-The TNFD specifies that organisations are not limited by this set of metrics, and are encouraged to report any other metrics that are material and relevant to them, including ESRS metrics not captured by the present mapping.
+The 'correspondence table' in Part 2 also includes a granular comparison between TNFD and ESRS disclosure metrics as mentioned above.
+While this focuses solely on TNFD's core disclosure metrics (i.e., those cross-sector metrics that should be reported under the TNFD framework on a comply-or-explain basis), the TNFD also presents a larger set of disclosure metrics (sector metrics and additional metrics) to best represent an organisation's material nature-related issues based on their specific circumstances.
+The TNFD specifies that organisations are not limited by the additional set of metrics and are encouraged to report any other metrics that are material and relevant to them, including ESRS metrics not captured by the present mapping.

-On the other hand, under the ESRS, when an organisation concludes that an impact, risk or opportunity is not covered or not covered with sufficient granularity by an ESRS but is material due to its specific facts and circumstances, it shall provide additional entity-specific disclosures.
-This can include the TNFD's core or additional metrics, if considered relevant by the organisation.
+Similarly, under the ESRS, when an organisation concludes that an impact, risk or opportunity is either not covered or not covered with sufficient granularity by an ESRS but is material due to its specific facts and circumstances, it shall provide additional entity-specific disclosures.
+This can include the TNFD's core or additional metrics if considered relevant by the organisation.